rhaiscript/book/src/language/num-op.md

 | `..`                              | exclusive range                                      |   [range]   |   yes   |           no           |            no             |
 | `..=`                             | inclusive range                                      |   [range]   |   yes   |           no           |            no             |

-Note: when one of the operands to a binary operator is floating-point, it works with `INT` for the other operand and the result is floating-point.

 ```rust no_run
 let x = (1 + 2) * (6 - 4) / 2;  // arithmetic, with parentheses